Finder makes money from featured partners, but editorial opinions are our own.

 How to choose the best stock trading app

-The best trading app for you might not be the same as the best choice for someone else.
-Whether you’re a beginner or an experienced investor, you will have your own unique requirements from a trading app.
+The best trading app for you might not be the same for someone else.
+Whether you’re a beginner or an experienced investor, you have your own unique requirements for a trading app.
 That’s why it’s important to consider the following factors when comparing your options.

 Brokerage fees

-Some brokers don’t charge any commissions on Canadian stock and ETF trades, but others charge a flat fee of typically $5–$10 per trade.
-Others charge a fee based on the number of stocks you buy, for example $0.01 per share, so work out how much it’ll cost you to invest.
+Some brokers don’t charge any commissions on Canadian stock and ETF trades, while others charge a flat fee that’s typically $5–$10 per trade.
+Still others charge a fee based on the number of stocks you buy, for example $0.01 per share.

 Other fees

-There are a few other fees that may apply, so check the fine print for any:
+There are a few other fees that may apply, such as:

-• Subscription fees to access features such as market news, real-time data and expert analysis.
+• Subscription fees to access features like market news, real-time data and expert analysis

 • Minimum balance fees if your account balance is less than a specified minimum